climech/grit/README.md

 (1) -> (75)
 ```

-Create cross links from this node to the relevant `textbook` nodes:
+Create cross links from this node to the relevant `textbook` nodes (the first argument to `link` is the origin, the rest are targets):

 ```
 $ grit link 75 45 47 48 49